Davis v. FEC: Background

-Section 319 of the Bipartisan Campaign Reform Act of 2002 contained provisions which required a candidate for federal office in the United States to file a "declaration of intent" regarding how much of the candidate's personal funds he or she intended to spend in the upcoming election.
+Section 319 of the Bipartisan Campaign Reform Act of 2002 contained provisions which required a candidate for federal office in the United States to file a "declaration of intent" regarding how much of the candidate's personal funds they intended to spend in the upcoming election.
 This provision was unofficially known as the "Millionaire's Amendment" and it could only be triggered if the candidate's "opposition personal funds amount" (OPFA)—the amount of personal funds available to them for expenditure in the race—exceeded $350,000 USD.
 Additional disclosures were required to be made to the opposition candidate, any involved national political parties, and the Federal Election Commission (FEC) if these personal expenditures exceeded additional, enumerated benchmarks in the legislation.
 Once the OPFA was triggered, the wealthy candidate would still be subject to the contribution limitations imposed by the BCRA and other federal and state laws.
 However, the Millionaire's Amendment provided that the contribution caps for the non-self-financing opposition candidate were now tripled, and the non-self-financing candidate could receive coordinated contributions and expenditures from his or her national political party without any limitation.

 Plaintiff Jack Davis brought suit against the Federal Election Commission, alleging that the BCRA disclosure and limitation restrictions on wealthy candidates violated his First Amendment rights.

 A three-judge panel of the United States District Court for the District of Columbia found that the court had jurisdiction over the case, but upheld the BCRA against Davis' challenge.
 Davis appealed directly to the U.S. Supreme Court.